 The Journey After Recovery

-Although you might need to eat soft foods after each surgery to let the dental implant site heal, there is no special care required for a dental implant.
+Although you might need to eat soft foods after each surgery to let the dental implant site heal, there is no special care required for a dental implant during recovery.
 In order to avoid potential complications after surgery, you will need to schedule regular dental check-ups with your dentist.
 They will help you avoid:

 - Infection around the surrounding bone and gums